sirkoik/Jekyll-Test/_posts/2019-02-17-First-Post.markdown

 git push origin gh-pages
 ```
 15. If remote repository is not created, do so on GitHub website and follow instructions to synch a local repository
+16. Always make edits on the `gh-pages` branch.
+17. You can add new posts in the `_posts` directory.